silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/paid_social_apps/LinkedIn/connect-a-business-hub-for-linkedin-business-manager.md

        * **Username and password:** Ceby manages the account security and access, and users log in with their credentials after saving them in Cerby.

   7. Click the **Next** button.
 The **Select automation account** page is displayed.
 One of the following scenarios occurs:
+The wizard closes, and a success message box is displayed.
+The corresponding business hub is also displayed on the **Business Hubs** view.

      * If you already have an account for the app, a list of accounts is displayed.